Samahab77/tic-tac-toe/README.md

 ## Link to wireframes and user stories.

-## Document your planning and tell a story about your    development
+## Document, planning and  story about development :

 - sketch html page first then build html file
 - build css file then connected with html file
 -   for java script and JQ  part the page linked with html file the problem solved by these steps  :